PopGenClustering/Clumppling/README.md

 ## Acknowledgements
 We thank Egor Lappo for helping with the packaging of the program.
-We thank Egor Lappo, Daniel Cotter, and Maike Morrison for helping with the testing of the program.
+We thank Egor Lappo, Daniel Cotter, Maike Morrison, Chloe Shiff, and Juan Esteban Rodriguez Rodriguez for helping with the testing of the program.